 Teachable is another course platform offering a system for creating, hosting, and marketing online courses.
 It’s known for its advanced customization options and scalability for larger businesses.

 CustomerHub is a platform designed for knowledge entrepreneurs such as coaches, consultants, and course creators.
-It simplifies the process of building scalable sites so users can monetize their expertise through memberships, online courses, and digital products.
+It simplifies the process of building scalable sites so you can monetize your expertise through memberships, online courses, and digital products.

 CustomerHub provides a private customer feed to engage members and improve retention and integration with tools like CRMs and email platforms.
 It also provides responsive customer service and optional Done-for-You services for a smoother setup process.